Emphiro/AstronomicalCoordinatesConverter/README.md

  It allows the user to set the right ascension and declination of an astronomical object and the longitude, latitude and current time of the observer.
 Using these values it then calculates the azimuth and altitude of the object.
 It also allows the user to store and load configurations.

  # Dependencies
-  This project requires the python modules numpy and astropy
+  This project requires the python modules numpy, mathplotlib, astroquery and astropy